SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ![Live coding your widgets (no it is not openWithSpec but open my friend but the background is supercool!).](figures/inspectingLive.png width=90&label=figinspectingLive)

-Now we can play and for example decide to sort the items as follows:
+Now we can play and for example, decide to sort the items as follows:

 ```
 self items: (Point methods sort: #selector ascending)